 Rejuvenating Rosehip Moisturizer

 In case I haven’t quite sold you on it yet, rosehip oil is a-maz-ing for skin.
-It’s a natural source of omega-3, 6 and 9 fatty acids which help to repair damaged skin cells and plump fine lines.
-And since it’s a significant source of Vitamin C, it naturally encourages cell turnover and brightens dull skin.
+Extracted from the seeds of rose plants, it’s a natural source of omega-3, 6 and 9 fatty acids which help to repair damaged skin cells and plump fine lines.
+And since it’s a significant source of Vitamins A and C, it naturally encourages cell turnover and brightens dull skin.

 When combined with my two favorite complexion oils—almond and jojoba—it makes an incredibly nourishing lotion that’s perfect for all skin types.
 Almond oil is rich in Vitamin E and antioxidants, and has been shown to be hypoallergenic so it won’t break you out.
 Jojoba oil acts like a liquid wax forming a protective layer over the skin and protecting it from harsh elements.

 And last but not least, a little shea butter helps to create thick, rich texture to better combat parched skin.

 I like to slather it on damp skin in the morning after washing my face and at night right before bed.
 I find that applying it to slightly damp skin helps it sink in better, otherwise it just creates a shiny film top of my skin.
 And while I mainly use on my face, it’s also perfect as a hand and body lotion on days when you’re feeling especially dry.

 You can also add some of your favorite natural ingredients to the mix, including:

 - Rosehip seed oil (2-4 drops)

 - Essential oils (1-4 drops) for added benefits and fragrance